Hunter Education Program

 Since 1950 when formal hunter safety programs were introduced, the number of hunting and firearms-related accidents has declined dramatically.
 In Mississippi, we know that our hunter education efforts have reduced firearms accidents and saved lives.
 MDWFP offers the hunter education classes at numerous locations across the state, and the course includes ten (10) hours of instruction.
 Students must be at least 10 years old, must attend all course hours, and score 70 or greater on the written exam.

 Hunter Education Courses are typically held in the late summer, fall, and winter months.
 Courses are taught by MDWFP staff or by certified volunteer instructors.
 Pre-registration for all Hunter Education Classes is required.
-To locate and register for a class, visit our website at education.mdwfp.com.
+To find and register for an MDWFP education class or workshop, visit the MDWFP Education website.

 Hunter Education Courses are also offered online.
 As of July 31, 2020, Mississippi residents age 12 and over can complete their hunter education requirement online.
 The internet course, Today’s Hunter in Mississippi, is video-narrated and interactive.
 The card from the online course can be presented as a digital or paper copy to license vendors to purchase a hunting license.